JacquesCarette/Drasil/code/Drasil.md

   [Uses |Sentence|, which is really not right.
 But later routines use the lazy properties of Sentence, so refactoring this is complicated.]

+- **Document.Core**: the various types that make a Document.
+Rather syntactic in nature.

 - **NounPhrase**: Constructors for noun phrases, and actual computations of plurals and capitalization.
 And a Class for NounPhrase, which gives the main methods on them.
 Right now, there is a single instance though.